MicrosoftDocs/visualstudio-docs/docs/designers/introduction-to-wpf.md

 ### 2D shapes

-WPF provides a library of common vector-drawn 2D shapes, such as the rectangles and ellipses that are shown in the following illustration.
+WPF provides a library of common vector-drawn 2D shapes, such as the rectangles and ellipses that are shown in the following illustration:

  ![Ellipses and rectangles](../designers/media/wpfintrofigure4.PNG "WPFIntroFigure4")